Introductory videos for Muscat:

 More examples to practice:

-- Example 1: Score card full record in Muscat
+- Example 1: Score.
+Card and full record in Muscat

-- Example 2: Score and part card full record in Muscat
+- Example 2: Score and part.
+Card and full record in Muscat

-- Example 3: Collection card full record in Muscat
+- Example 3: Collection.
+Card and full record in Muscat

 Tutorials: Printed music

 Always search for the print first in Muscat or the RISM online catalog.
 Watch this YouTube video about different search strategies for finding the right record in RISM.
 Check to see if the print in RISM is identical with the item in hand.
 Refer to the guidelines in Muscat on when to enter a new record.

 - If you find the print, you can add/edit your holdings.
 You may also revise the record.